Episodes

 1

 On the HAT Podcast Eric Pfeiffer and C.J.
-Miller have the news including a Hoosier in the poultry industry on an EPA subcommittee and multiple benefits from a corn herbicide.
-HAT Chief Meteorologist Ryan Martin has a mostly dry Indiana forecast, and the Thursday corn and soybean markets posted some nice gains.
-Andy Eubank has settlements and analysis from Mike Silver on the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
+Pfeiffer have the news including hitting the ground running for one Hoosier at the National FFA Convention and details about ISDA's agreement with the Ports of Indiana.
+HAT Chief Meteorologist Ryan Martin calls for pleasant conditions for two days and then moisture possibilities, and the corn, soybean and wheat markets all worked higher Tuesday.
+Andy Eubank has the closing numbers and market analysis from Arlan Suderman.
+It's all part of the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
 Visit FFBT.com to learn more or stop by your local branch to talk about your ag operation today.

 1